DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 python demos/grouped_mask_prostate_longitudinal/demo_data.py
 ```

-- Run `demo_train` script to launch a demo training.
+- Run `demo_train` script to launch the training.
 The following example uses a single
   GPU and launches the first of the ten runs of a 9-fold cross-validation, as specified
   in the [`dataset` section](./grouped_mask_prostate_longitudinal_dataset0.yaml) and the
   [`train` section](./grouped_mask_prostate_longitudinal_train.yaml), which can be